Johnny Rebel (musician): Performances

-Personal life
+Later comments and views

-In a 2003 interview, Trahan claimed that he "just did it for the money" and that he "didn't set out to spread hate or start trouble".
+In a 2003 interview, Trahan claimed that he "[just made the music] for the money" and that he "didn't set out to spread hate or start trouble".
 He said, "At that time, there was a lot of resentment – whites toward blacks and blacks toward whites.
 So, everybody had their own feelings.
 Lots of people changed their feelings over the years.
 I basically changed my feelings over the years up to a point."
 However, he did have an issue with reparations for slavery and said, "Blacks develop an attitude towards the whites, and they won't let it go.
 They won't let go of what happened.
 Why should we pay reparations for things that happened 200 years ago?
 I was run out of my country. [...]
 My ancestors were run out of Nova Scotia."

 Death

+Trahan died in Rayne, Louisiana, on September 3, 2016, at the age of 77 years old.
+He is buried in Woodlawn Cemetery in nearby Crowley.

 Misattributions

 Johnny Rebel is often misidentified as the pseudonym of country singer David Allan Coe, who achieved popularity during the 1970s and 1980s.
 The confusion stems in part from the song "Nigger Fucker", which appears on Coe's Underground Album.
-Coe has been quoted as saying, "Anyone that hears [Underground Album] and says I'm a racist is full of shit."

 Some of Johnny Rebel's songs have also been misattributed to Johnny Horton, an American country singer who died in 1960.
 The confusion appears to stem from a song by Horton titled "Johnny Reb".